 The FASB issued guidance, ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which requires a public entity to disclose significant segment expenses and other segment items on an annual and interim basis and provide in interim periods all disclosures about a reportable segment's profit or loss and assets that are currently required annually.
 Additionally, it requires a public entity to disclose the title and position of the Chief Operating Decision Maker (CODM).
 The guidance does not change how a public entity identifies its operating segments, aggregates them, or applies the quantitative thresholds to determine its reportable segments.
 Also, it clarifies that entities with a single reportable segment must apply this guidance in its entirety.
 The new standard is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
 The amendments in this ASU should be applied retrospectively to all prior periods presented in the financial statements.
-The Company is currently evaluating the impact this guidance will have on the condensed consolidated financial statements.
+Based on Management's initial assessment of the guidance, the Company considers that it will be required to disclose its significant single reportable segment expenses and the amount and composition of other single reportable segment items.

 The FASB issued guidance, ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which focuses on the rate reconciliation and income taxes paid.
 This guidance requires a public entity to disclose, on an annual basis, a tabular rate reconciliation using both percentages and currency amounts, broken out into specified categories with certain reconciling items further broken out by nature and jurisdiction to the extent those items exceed a specified threshold.
 In addition, all entities are required to disclose income taxes paid, net of refunds received disaggregated by federal, state/local, and foreign and by jurisdiction if the amount is at least 5% of total income tax payments, net of refunds received.
 For the Company, the new standard is effective for annual periods beginning after December 15, 2024, with early adoption permitted.
-An entity may apply the amendments in this guidance prospectively by providing the revised disclosures for the period ending December 31, 2025 and continuing to provide the previously required disclosures for the prior periods, or may apply the amendments retrospectively by providing the revised disclosures for all period presented.
+An entity may apply the amendments in this guidance prospectively by providing the revised disclosures for the prior periods, or may apply the amendments retrospectively by providing the revised disclosures for all period presented.
 The Company is currently evaluating the impact this guidance will have on the condensed consolidated financial statements.